lizardfs/documentation/source/cookbook/hypervisors.rst

   Proxmox >= 4
   LizardFS >= 3.10.6

-.. note:: This guide assumes you are familiar with proxmox and the Linux commandline and can mount / unmount and work with filesystems on a standard Debian Jessie platform.
+.. note:: This guide assumes you are familiar with Proxmox and the Linux command line and can mount / unmount and work with file systems on a standard Debian Jessie platform.

-Using LizardFS as shared storage with Proxmox is pretty straighforward.
+Using LizardFS as shared storage with Proxmox is pretty straightforward.
 There are a couple of models in which you can do this.

 ProxmoxVE nodes as LizardFS clients
 -----------------------------------

 This one is rather easy.
-Either add the Lizardfs.com repositories or use the official lizardFS packages from the debian project and install the lizardfs-client package.
+Either add the Lizardfs.com repositories or use the official lizardFS packages from the Debian project and install the lizardfs-client package.

 Now create multiple shared directories on each node, as described in :ref:`virtu_farms`.
 Now goto datacenter=> storage in your Proxmox GUI and select **add**.
-Select directory and in the popup select one of the directories you just mounted.
+Select directory and in the pop up select one of the directories you just mounted.
 Mark the box for **shared* and your done.
-Perform the same for each mountpoint and than go ahead and place your containers and VM's inside.
+Perform the same for each mount point and than go ahead and place your containers and VM's inside.

 You can also use those shared directories for your templates and backups to